-A degree in Theatre and Drama from the University of Wisconsin–Madison can open doors to a wide range of careers.
+A degree in Theatre and Drama from the University of Wisconsin–Madison opens doors to a wide range of careers.
 Our alumni are successful in theatre, film, television, gaming, production management, development, design, education, and all aspects of the entertainment industry.
 Our faculty are active theatre professionals who bring current and practical knowledge into the classrooms and productions.
 Our department is well known for the individual attention, mentoring, and commitment we give our students.

-Through mainstage, open-stage, and student-produced works, the Department of Theatre and Drama provides students with excellent opportunities to apply skills and techniques learned in the classroom in fully staged productions.
+Through mainstage, open-stage, and student-produced works, the Department of Theatre and Drama provides students with excellent opportunities to apply the skills and techniques learned in the classroom within fully staged productions.

 Non-majors who wish to extend their familiarity with theatre in theory and practice are encouraged to enroll in department courses and participate in productions.
 The Certificate in Theatre allows students from across campus, regardless of their major or degree program, to engage in a structured, meaningful theatre-related experience.
 The department has hosted students from many disciplines—such as law, business, medicine, art, dance, science, and social work—who wish to develop effective communication skills, enhance problem-solving abilities, and cultivate visual acumen.

 Information about faculty, staff, and other contributors to the Department of Theatre and Drama can be found on the department's website.